dragosargint/so_lecture_notes/data.md

 We will explore later how these permissions are implemented and why they are such an essential part of memory protection.

 Now, let's see how different sections are placed in memory.
-Note that when running the program, the actual addresses may differ.
-However, the general mapping and explanations remain valid.
 The program prints several addresses from variables allocated in different sections.
 It also sleeps for 20 seconds.
 So that we can explore its memory.